puff-dayo/Folder-Stream/README.md

 > FFmpeg text animation is generated with http://ffmpeg.shanewhite.co/ .
 >
 > FFmpeg is the leading multimedia framework, see https://ffmpeg.org/ .
+>
+> Source Han Sans is a sans-serif gothic typeface family created by Adobe and Google.
+It is also released by Google under the Noto fonts project as Noto Sans CJK, see https://github.com/adobe-fonts/source-han-sans .